PhilT/arch_installer/README.md

 * X is installed except when `MACHINE=server`
 * VirtualBox guest utils installed when running on a VM
 * Packages such as pcmanfm, urxvt, feh, xautolock are installed
-* English Language and UK keyboard, UK mirrorlist
+* English Language, UK keyboard and UK mirrorlist selected
 * Makepkg will fail if dependencies are not previously installed (as it needs sudo and will ask for a password)